nielskee/draft-articles/TechnicalHiringPart2.md

 role, should it not be the centrepiece of the live interview?
 More in the next post on that.

-But if this extensive and slightly ranty effort to dissuade you has failed, and you feel you absolutely must use a tool like HackerRank, at least build your challenge sensibly.
+But if this lengthy and slightly ranty effort to dissuade you has failed, and you feel you absolutely must use a tool like HackerRank, at least build your challenge sensibly.
 Rather than off-the-shelf coding challenges, consider creating your own.
 Use a (small!) mix of